MithunDataPro/Data-Engineer-Repo/Big Data/Data Processing/README.md

 - **Description:** Cascading is a Java-based framework that abstracts complex MapReduce jobs and simplifies the creation of data workflows on Hadoop.
 - **Actions:** Data transformation, orchestration, batch processing.
 - **Use Case:** Building ETL workflows, data aggregation, and large-scale data transformations on Hadoop.

 ---

-### 16. **Apache Airflow**
-- **Description:** Apache Airflow is an open-source workflow orchestration tool used to programmatically author, schedule, and monitor workflows.
-It is used to orchestrate complex data pipelines.
-- **Actions:** Workflow orchestration, scheduling, data pipeline automation.
-- **Use Case:** Scheduling and automating ETL pipelines, machine learning workflows, data processing jobs.

----